ViRb3/pi-encrypted-boot-ssh/README.md

 mkinitramfs -o /boot/initrd.img "5.3.0-1014-raspi2"
 ```

-If your system is not configured to use an initramfs (e.g. there was nothing to overwrite), add an entry
+If your system is not configured to use an initramfs (e.g. if there was nothing to overwrite), add an entry to your boot config
 ```sh
 echo initramfs initrd.img >> /boot/config.txt
 ```